kaiqinsun/lbac-js/README.md

 A JavaScript port of "Let's Build a Compiler" by Jack Crenshaw.
 A a non-technical introduction to compiler construction.

-Please refer to the [original context](http://compilers.iecc.com/crenshaw/) or alternately a [LaTeX typeset PDF version](http://www.stack.nl/~marcov/compiler.pdf).
+Please refer to the [original context](http://compilers.iecc.com/crenshaw/) or alternatively a [LaTeX typeset PDF version](http://www.stack.nl/~marcov/compiler.pdf).

 Demo
 --------